danoseun/mock-premier-league-api/README.md

 ## Requirements and Installation

-To install and run this project you would need to have listed stack installed:
+To install and run this project you would need to have Node.js installed.

-- Node.js

-- Create a .env file in the root of the cloned project and add
+- Create a .env file in the root directory of the cloned project and add the following:
-  - mongodb connection
+  - mongodb connection=
-  - SECRETKEY
+  - SECRETKEY=
   - ROUNDS=<Number of rounds to hash password>
   - REDIS_LINK=